 Definitely cream of the crop.

-Of course, the lawyer had seizures and end of day visions.
-Also, of course, none of the doomsday vision even remotely came to fruition.
+Of course, the lawyer had seizures and end-of-time apocalyptic visions.
+Of course, none of the doomsday vision even remotely came to fruition.
 The California Department of Labor appeals board—those randy pro-business jerks— told the guys to get lost.
 But the lawyer did not learn.
 Instead, he doubled down and increased his obsession with risk avoidance.

 In view of all this, the company was truly puzzled as to why it couldn’t attract and retain young talent.
 I tactfully explained that the kids these days are not hip on cesspressions.
 After a bit, I was told that I was hurting the tender feelings of executives who wanted to imagine that people under 30 lacked work ethic and that was why we could find none fit to be part of us.
 Negligence in their upbringings, basically.
 Further, I was told I had just better be quiet because.
 Yes, because.
 Mime-like, passionate as I was, I became quiet.
 And then I left.
 As did others.